 I am seeking examples of S2 and S4 transistors.
 I also wish to buy original data sheets for any of these devices.
 If you know where I can find any of these things, please

-I'm interested in obtaining GEX54/3 and GEX54/4 to complete the set.
+I'm interested in obtaining GEX54/3 and GEX54/4 to complete the set, and also a GEX64 with a printed sleeve.

 Returning to the 1962 Guide, it starts with 'Subminiature Germanium Point-Contact Diodes' containing the types GEX11, GEX13, GEX23 and GEX24.
 These had different applications, but all of them are shown as being replaced by 'standard diodes', also in the GEX series.
 The text also states that GEX66, a very high-speed switching diode, remains available, but this seems to be an error and the correct type is GEX71.